 Adebayor has scored three goals in 24 games so far this term, and his performances have lacked the energy and passion he showed last season, leading some supporters to question the striker's commitment to the cause.

-Spurs boss Villas-Boas shirked at that claim and tipped the former Real Madrid hitman to find his scoring boots soon - starting on Thursday night.
+Spurs boss Villas-Boas shirked at that claim on Wednesday, and tipped the former Real Madrid hitman to find his scoring boots soon - starting with the Europa League last-32 second leg at Lyon.